Class of 2017

 I suggest taking advantage of every volunteer opportunity you have!
 Not only does volunteer experience help strengthen your application, but allows you to discover what you are looking for in a career.
 I discovered genetic counseling this way, and knew exactly why I wanted to pursue it as a career by the time I applied.

 What did a ‘typical day’ look like during your first year in the program?

 What I love about the program is that every day is different!
 In first year, you have quite a few classes, so most days are a combination of class and rotations.
 You might have a few classes in the morning, and then head off to see some patients in the afternoon.
 We also participate in hospital rounds and other events, so it’s always busy!

-I’ve really enjoyed the variety of clinical rotations I’ve had so far!
+The variety of clinical rotations!
 In just my first semester, I spent two months in the general clinic with prenatal cases, had a 3-week rotation in the embryopathology lab and spent a month in a private fertility clinic.